 Usually, 3D scanners produce a dot cloud, which is then transformed into a mesh, which is a number of triangles joined together by their corners and edges.
 The dots are indeed small, three-dimensional coordinates.

-The original dot cloud is of great importance, because each point is only acquired once, and the triangles’ generation depend on the number and resolution of those original points.
+The original dot cloud is of great importance, because each point is only acquired once, and the triangles’ generation depends on the number and resolution of those original points.

 Here, Creaform got the idea of increasing the number of samples for each point.
 Hence, each time a single point on the surface is acquired, its accuracy increases.
 There are no oversampling issues associated with this technique, and one of its major advantages is the ability to directly generate a surface from the raw capture data.